Synopsis

 first crusaders), soon brought the whole undertaking to a sorry end.

-Consternation, anger, and de-spair filled the whole of Germany and France; and
+Consternation, anger, and de-spair filled the whole of Germany and France; and Bernard added what he could to the misery.
+He saved

 his fame as an inspired prophet by declaring the crusading armies unworthy of